 However, even with a victory in this tournament, I believe that the use of Martingale is dangerous if it is not used carefully.

-– Just fold a few times (set, 2 or 3).
+- – Just lose and double a few times (2, 3 or 4 max).
 Then you stop and assume the loss of that day.

 - – You must have discipline and you can’t fail on this.
 If you are not disciplined there will be the day that you will continue to double.
 On this day or you are lucky enough to recover or you lose everything.